 - 1. If heating, park the Distributor broadside to the wind. - 2.
 Set the truck parking brake. - 3.
 The engine must be running and the optional transmission PTO must be engaged. - 4.
-At the rear control panel, the PUMP CON TROL switch must be in AUTO and the PUMP SPEED must be at zero (full counter clockwise) before continuing. - 5.
+Before continuing further, the PUMP SPEED knob, at the rear panel, must be turned to zero (full counter clockwise) so that the pump does not start turning when the POWER switch is turned ON. - 5.
 Turn the SPRAY switch OFF. - 6.
-Set the application rate with a MEMORY switch or by using the SELECT and VALUE switches. - Set the desired spray width with the One Foot switches.
+Set the application rate with a MEMORY switch or by using the SELECT and VALUE switches. - 7.
+Set the desired spray width with the One Foot switches.
 The spray bar should always be warmed before moving it in order obtain the desired spray width.
 Lowering the wings allow for increased spray width selections. - 8.
 Turn the POWER switch ON in the cab panel.